Atlanta CV Drum and Bugle Corps

-Atlanta CV (originally known as The Atlanta CorpsVets) is an all-age drum and bugle corps that competes as an All-Age member of Drum Corps International.
+Atlanta CV (formerly known as The Atlanta CorpsVets) is an all-age drum and bugle corps that competes as an All-Age member of Drum Corps International.
 It was founded in 1997 and is one of two competitive corps in the state of Georgia, alongside Spirit of Atlanta.

 History

 Founding

 The Atlanta CorpsVets was started by Robin and Tracey Wofford and Tom and Janet Walsh in conjunction with American Legion Post #1 in the summer of 1997.

 The first rehearsal of the corps was in January 1998.
 That summer, the corps boasted a membership of 44 performers and performed exhibitions at a local Drum Corps International competition as well as marched in the WSB-TV Salute 2 America Parade in downtown Atlanta.
 The final performance the inaugural season was at the Drum Corps Associates Championship in Allentown, Pennsylvania where several members represented the corps in the Individual and Ensemble Competition.